 Imagine a system made of 4 pieces, each of mass m.
 Einstein pointed out that the total mass of the system should be Mc2 = ℰ + 4mc2

-zero.)
-Notice that this means that M is less than 4m!
+negative, in our example, M is less than 4m!

 Physicists define the binding energy of a system as B = -ℰ,